Lymphatic filariasis: Treatment

 Treatment of lymphatic filariasis depends in part on the geographic location of the area of the world in which the disease was acquired but often involves the combination of two or more anthelmintic agents: albendazole, ivermectin, and diethylcarbamazine.
 In sub-Saharan Africa, the disease is usually treated with albendazole and ivermectin, whereas in the Western Pacific region, all three anthelmintic agents are used.
 While diethylcarbamazine in combination with albendazole is often used, it isn't as region-specific as the other combinations.
 Albendazole monotherapy is used in regions with endemic loiasis in combination with integrated vector control and was the treatment modality for 11.2 million people in 2022.

 Wolbachia are endosymbiotic bacteria that live inside the gut of the nematode worms responsible for lymphatic filariasis, and which provide nutrients necessary for their survival.
 Doxycycline kills these bacteria, which in turn prevents the maturation of microfilariae into adults.
 It also shortens the lifespan of the adult worms, causing them to die within 1 to 2 years instead of their normal 10 to 14-year lifespan.
 Doxycycline is effective in treating lymphatic filariasis.
 Limitations of this antibiotic protocol include that it requires 4 to 6 weeks of treatment rather than the single dose of the anthelmintic agents, that doxycycline should not be used in young children and pregnant women, and that it is phototoxic.

-Albendazole is classified as an antihelmintics, which specifically works to kill worms.
+Albendazole is classified as an antihelmintic, which specifically works to kill worms.
 The drug stops the worms from absorbing glucose, evidently leading to starvation and death from fatigue.
 The effects of albendazole alone have varying results, however, in combination with DEC drugs it has been found more effective.
 Ivermectin is administered with albendazole, and works by binding to the nerve cells of the parasites, subsequently making them permeable to chloride.
 This leads to death by paralysis for the worms.
 Ivermectin, however, has been found to only kill the parasites in their early stages of life, and cannot kill an adult, live worm.
-Therefore, this drug is usually combined with DEC to kill both the microfilariae and the adult worms.
+Therefore, this drug is usually combined with diethylcarbamazine (DEC) to kill both the microfilariae and the adult worms.

 Surgical treatment may be helpful in cases of scrotal elephantiasis and hydrocele.
 However, surgery is generally ineffective at correcting elephantiasis of the limbs.
 Acute inflammatory responses due to lymphedema, and hydrocele can be reduced or prevented by practicing good hygiene, skin care, exercise and elevation of infected limbs.